kgateway-dev/kgateway/docs/content/installation/advanced_configuration/wasm.md

 description: Using WASM filters in Envoy with Gloo Edge
 ---

-Support for Envoy WASM filters has been added to Gloo Edge Enterprise as of version 1.6.0-beta13+.
-This guide is specifically for Gloo Edge 1.6.0-beta13, as there have been some changes to the configuration API since prior versions.
+Support for Envoy WASM filters has been added to Gloo Edge Enterprise as of version 1.6.0+.
+This guide is specifically for Gloo Edge 1.6.0.
+Note, there may have been some changes to the configuration API since prior experimental versions.

 {{% notice note %}}
 This feature is considered to be in a tech preview state of stability.
 While wasm functionality has